A G Manly Charitable Trust

 - Engineering Education is Core: The trust's primary (though not exclusive) focus is advancing engineering education, particularly building services engineering.
 Applications must demonstrate clear alignment with this objective.

 - Geographic Boundaries Matter: Trustees are unlikely to consider projects outside south-east England.
-Focus applications on London, Surrey, and Sussex to maximize success potential.
+Focus applications on London, Surrey, and Sussex to maximise success potential.

 - Youth Focus is Essential: All engineering initiatives should clearly benefit young people - from school-age through early-career professionals.
 Articulate how your project develops the next generation of engineers.

-- Partnership Approach Works: The trust has sustained multi-year relationships with several organizations.
+- Partnership Approach Works: The trust has sustained multi-year relationships with several organisations.
 Position your application as the beginning of a potential long-term partnership with clear reporting and outcomes.

 - Plan Ahead: With limited annual funding (£120,000 range) and funds committing throughout the year, submit expressions of interest early.
 Don't wait until funds are committed.